bahrus/pdpu/README.md

 In what scenarios would there be too many cooks in the kitchen?
 Let's put aside the question of "should" and consider only "could" first.

-The easiest scenario is complementing a server-side framework.
+The easiest scenario is complementing a mostly static website  or server-side framework.
+That's been the primary "vantage point" motivating this cmoponent.

-Next in ease would be complementing other "helper" elements, like virtualized lists or lit-html or HyperHTML rendered regions.
+Next in ease (and focus) would be complementing other "helper" elements, like virtualized lists or lit-html or HyperHTML rendered regions.
 Do these renderers need to really care what siblings are telling each other?
 I think usually not.
 In fact this scenario has been the focus of trying out this component (especially in combination with iron-list.)

 The least likely candidates are those frameworks that like to blow everything away on re-rendering.
 In that case, I could only see it working if the framework passes some properties to the eldest sibling, and leaves it at that.
 Perhaps the use cases could be a little wider than that, but that's probably wishful thinking.